osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 OMF Quick Start
 ===============

-This section provides a brief introduction to all of the steps necessary to begin the development process.
-Using the OMF 1.0 specification and the steps in this section, it is possible to develop a minimal data ingress OMF application.
-More advanced applications ones can be found in the OMF samples.
+This section provides a brief introduction to the steps necessary to begin the development of an OMF application to send data to a PI system.
+Using the OMF 1.0 specification and the steps in this section, you can create a minimal data ingress OMF application.
+More advanced applications can be found in the OMF samples.

-To speed the development process, it is recommended that all of the following products be installed on your computer the machine(s) in the same Windows Domain, and that you have sufficient access rights.
+To speed the development process, it is recommended that all of the following products be installed on your computer and the compters in the same Windows Domain.
+Also ensure you have sufficient access rights.

 Note that this topic demonstrates the basic OMF application development process, and not the administrative aspects of configuring and securing the entire solution you build using OSIsoft PI System.